abarciauskas-bgse/code_kata/cracking_the_coding_interview/tips.md

 #### Other things to watch out for:

 * All recursive problems can also be solved iteratively, talk about the trade-offs
-* Recursive algorithms can be space inefficient, each recursive call adds another layer to the stack (O(n) calls use O(n) memory)
+    * Recursive algorithms can be memory inefficient, each recursive call adds another layer to the stack (O(n) calls use O(n) memory)

 ## Bayes Rule (ADD ME TO FLASHCARDS):